kartik-v/bootstrap-fileinput/README.md

 ```

 #### fileuploaderror
-This event is triggered when an error is faced in deletion of each thumbnail file in the `initialPreview` content set.
+This event is triggered when an upload or file input validation error is encountered primarily for ajax uploads.
 Additional parameters available are:

 - `data`: This is a data object (associative array) that sends the following information, whose keys are:
     - `form`: the FormData object which is passed via XHR2 (or empty object if not available).